 A CME article in American Family Physician misrepresents the evidence, claiming acupuncture has been proven safe and effective.
 An accompanying editorial gives despicable advice on how to manipulate patients to accept this theatrical placebo.
 The flagship journal of my specialty of family medicine is the American Family Physician.
-Each issue contains a quiz that qualifies for continuing medical education credit (CME).
-I have… READ MORE "American Family Physician Endorses Acupuncture"
+Each issue contains a quiz… read more "American Family Physician Endorses Acupuncture"

 Alternative medicine proponents criticize mainstream medicine and think they can do better.
 Evidence from medical journals shows that their criticisms are not valid.
 Advocates of complementary and alternative medicine (CAM), including naturopaths and functional medicine practitioners, constantly criticize mainstream medicine.
-The recurrent themes are: Doctors don’t do prevention They only prescribe drugs and surgery and don’t consider non-drug treatments They… READ MORE "Mainstream Doctors Actually Do What CAM Claims They Don’t"
+The recurrent themes are: And of course, CAM advocates present themselves as… read more "Mainstream Doctors Actually Do What CAM Claims They Don’t"

 Alternative medicine, by definition, is medicine that is not supported by good enough evidence to have earned it a place in mainstream medicine.
 Some people insist that modern medicine is not evidence-based either!
-Not long ago I got an email from a man who said that and tried to prove it with a series of arguments that were all fallacious.… READ MORE "Zombie Criticisms of Conventional Medicine"
+Not long ago I got an email from a man who said that and tried to prove… read more "Zombie Criticisms of Conventional Medicine"